precice/precice/extras/mock/README.md

 ### 1. Buffer Mode (Default)
 Returns the data previously written via `writeData()`.
 This is the default if no mock-config is provided.

+Buffers are kept per mesh/data pair.
+A read looks up the buffer for the same mesh and data first, then falls back to the same data name written on another mesh, then to the last written data of any kind (values repeat cyclically if the buffer is shorter than the read).

 ```xml
 <mocked-data mesh="MeshName" data="DataName" mode="buffer" />
 ```